dB-Ryzen/mAYHEM/Updating-Firmware.md

     cd firmware-bin

-Plug the HackRF into USB power while holding down the DFU button.
+Plug the HackRF into USB power while holding down the DFU button (the button closest to the antenna jack).
+Release the DFU button.
 Then run:

     dfu-util --device 1fc9:000c --download hackrf_one_usb_ram.dfu --reset